senpay/vim_commands_and_keys/roadmap.md

 # Intro
-The final goal of my .vimrc is to make a vim-based replica of `VSCode + Intellij Keybindings + VimPlug` experience.
+The final goal of my .vimrc is to make a vim-based replica of `VSCode + Intellij Keybindings + Vim Plugin` experience.
 That's why I start by copying the table from https://marketplace.visualstudio.com/items?itemName=k--kato.intellij-idea-keybindings.

+The utimate goal is to come up with the shortcuts that would work the same in all three:
+  - VSCode + Intellij Keybindings + Vim Plugin
+  - Intellij IDEA + Vim Plugin
+  - My tailored Vim installation

 *Important bit: The key shortucts are actually a mix of Intellij Keybindings and Vim plugin shortcut.
 I would just choose what would be most natural/easier to configure from my standpoint.*